-We offer a minor in Jewish Studies, support for undergraduate and graduate research, and a scholarly community for faculty working on topics related to Jewish Studies, broadly conceived.
+We offer a minor in Jewish studies, support for undergraduate and graduate research, and a scholarly community for faculty working on topics related to Jewish studies, broadly conceived.
 We provide a wide range of courses in the fields of history, political science, religious studies, philosophy, sociology, anthropology, and Jewish languages and literatures, taught by our affiliated faculty.

 With particular strengths in the history of Judaism, the history and politics of the Middle East, the Holocaust, anti-Semitism and other forms of discrimination, Jewish philosophy, and global Jewish diversity, the Harris Center has become a hub for interdisciplinary scholarship.
-We count among our resources the University of Nebraska Press, which has long had a strong line of publications in Jewish Studies and now handles publication and distribution of books from the Jewish Publication Society.
+We count among our resources the University of Nebraska Press, which has long had a strong line of publications in Jewish studies and now handles publication and distribution of books from the Jewish Publication Society.

-The Harris Center regularly presents public lectures, conferences, and symposia in the field of Jewish Studies.
+The Harris Center regularly presents public lectures, conferences, and symposia in the field of Jewish studies.

 Jewish Studies in Nebraska

-In addition to the Harris Center for Judaic Studies, there are two other academic Jewish Studies programs in Nebraska: the Klutznick Chair of Jewish Civilization at Creighton University; and the Schwalb Center for Israel and Jewish Studies at the University of Nebraska at Omaha.
+In addition to the Harris Center for Judaic Studies, there are two other academic Jewish studies programs in Nebraska: the Klutznick Chair of Jewish Civilization at Creighton University; and the Schwalb Center for Israel and Jewish Studies at the University of Nebraska at Omaha.
 Both are within approximately one hour driving distance.

-Klutznick Chair in Jewish Civilization
+Klutznick Chair of Jewish Civilization

 The Harris Center has enjoyed a long-term collaboration with Creighton University’s Klutznick Chair of Jewish Civilization.
-For over a decade we have co-sponsored the annual Klutznick-Harris Symposium, which has been dedicated to a very wide range of topics in Jewish Studies, ranging from the history of Jewish music, philosophy, and food to attitudes to the environment and modern Jewish identity.
+For over a decade we have co-sponsored the annual Klutznick-Harris Symposium, which has been dedicated to a very wide range of topics in Jewish studies, ranging from the history of Jewish music, philosophy, and food to attitudes to the environment and modern Jewish identity.